Drymander/dsc-phase-1-project/README.md

 ## Methods

-This project uses publically available data form The Movie Database (TMDB).
+This project uses publicly available data form The Movie Database (TMDB).
 Trends have been analyzed using descriptive analysis, which provides a useful framework for understanding the modern box office landscape.

 ## Results